6 Common Air Conditioner Smells Decoded and How to Solve the Problem

 • Moldy air conditioner or ductwork

 Examine your filter first.
-If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t resolve the problem, contact Kirkfield Heating & Air Conditioning at 204-272-8128.
+If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t solve the smell, reach Kirkfield Heating & Air Conditioning at 204-272-8128.

 5. Air Conditioner Smells Like Burning Plastic